RePod/DivaAPworld/docs/en_Mega_Mix.md

 - Install the Archipelago mod, either manually or through the Diva Mod Manager, Mod can be found here: https://gamebanana.com/mods/514140
 - ExPatch mod also recommended if you are unsure if you have all songs & difficulties unlocked: https://gamebanana.com/mods/388083
 - If you are unfamiliar with Diva modding, here's a helpful guide, I recommend the mod manager over manual: https://docs.google.com/document/d/1jvG_RGMe_FtlduvD8WwXdfA85I1O4Tde0DfRDM4aeWk/edit
+- To play AP with modded songs, follow this guide here: https://docs.google.com/document/d/17NwFcPzmt5fnXz0GBvrJTlF40fCNcv052kWpM0OQ66o/edit?usp=sharing
+- If using Eden Core, Eden Core must be at the end of the mod loading order after Archipelago.

+### Useful Information

+- To refresh the song list in game, you need to press the reload key.
+- The reload key can be set in the mod folder (ArchipelagoMod/config.toml) by editing the "reload" to whatever key you wish to use (Default is F7)

 ### Installing the APWorld